 So just put your investment on autopilot.
 Use the free time to enjoy life.
 There is no need to spend time and energy focusing on when to sell stocks.

 Readers, how do you eliminate all the noise when needing to make investment decisions?
+Are you relying on the basis enshrined in the beginner’s books on investing?
 Do you struggle with the decision to sell your stocks based on news or forecasters on T.V.?